Alonso wants FIA to change Las Vegas GP after raising safety concerns

 Fernando Alonso urges FIA to reconsider Las Vegas GP after raising safety concerns

-Fernando Alonso has urged the FIA to make several changes to the Las Vegas Grand Prix after the Aston Martin F1 star raised safety concerns with the Nevada track.
+Fernando Alonso has told the FIA, F1's governing body, to implement a handful of changes to the Las Vegas Grand Prix.

-The Spaniard, who finished P11 in the race, has asked F1's governing body to look at two crucial aspects of the grand prix.
+Alonso, who ended up P11, asked the FIA to address two concerns he had over the grand prix.

-His first issue concerns the road surface, as Alonso criticised the low level of grip the drivers had to deal with.
+His first was the road surface, the asphalt itself, as the Spaniard criticised the low level of grip.

 “The circuit is fun because it's high speed.
 But the type of asphalt doesn't meet Formula 1 standards," Alonso told the media after the race.